jq-rs/mlestalk-ui/zpinc-implementation-article.md

 2. **Key Management Complexity**: The dual-mode approach (notes vs. conversations) requires careful key management, which is handled through a structured approach to key derivation and storage
 3. **Group Membership Changes**: The BD protocol implementation must handle dynamic changes in group membership, which it accomplishes through session ID tracking and cryptographic state reinitialization

-The implementation demonstrates a high degree of cryptographic engineering maturity, balancing theoretical security requirements with practical performance and usability considerations.# Zpinc in Practice: Zero-Trust Security in the MlesTalk Application
+The implementation demonstrates a high degree of cryptographic engineering maturity, balancing theoretical security requirements with practical performance and usability considerations.

 ## Conclusion